codefellows-seattle-javascript-401d19/11-12-express-server/lab-david/README.md

 ## REST API built using Express and MongoDB
 This is a server built from express and MongoDB that uses a MongoDB model to save api hits.
-It is setup as in inventory of mountains.
+It is setup as an inventory of mountains.

 ## Motivation
 I was motivated by an extreme desire to learn web development which led me to enroll in this program which ultimately led me to this assignment.